twisted/twisted/README.rst

   $ pip install twisted

-You can install optional dependencies for specific functionality in Twisted (such as TLS or serial support) by using our `setuptools extras <http://twistedmatrix.com/documents/current/installation/howto/optional.html>`.
+You can install optional dependencies for specific functionality in Twisted (such as TLS or serial support) by using our `setuptools extras <http://twistedmatrix.com/documents/current/installation/howto/optional.html>`_.
 To install Twisted with TLS dependencies, use::

   $ pip install twisted[tls]

-Additional instructions for installing this software are in ``INSTALL``.
+Additional instructions for installing this software are in `INSTALL <INSTALL>`_.

 Documentation and Support
 -------------------------

-Twisted's documentation is available from the `Twisted Matrix website <http://twistedmatrix.com/documents/current/>`.
+Twisted's documentation is available from the `Twisted Matrix website <http://twistedmatrix.com/documents/current/>`_.
 This documentation contains how-tos, code examples, and an API reference.

-Help is also available on the `Twisted mailing list <http://twistedmatrix.com/cgi-bin/mailman/listinfo/twisted-python>`
+Help is also available on the `Twisted mailing list <http://twistedmatrix.com/cgi-bin/mailman/listinfo/twisted-python>`_.

-There is also a pair of very lively IRC channels, ``#twisted`` (for general Twisted questions) and ``#twisted.web`` (for Twisted Web), on chat.freenode.net.
+There is also a pair of very lively IRC channels, ``#twisted`` (for general Twisted questions) and ``#twisted.web`` (for Twisted Web), on ``chat.freenode.net``.

 Unit Tests